Attempto/APE/tests/README.md

 ### Running all the tests

-> time (bash test_everything.sh) > out.txt 2> err.txt
+> time bash test_everything.sh > out.txt 2> err.txt

-This takes about 55 seconds on an i3 Linux laptop with SWI-Prolog v6.
+This takes about

+  - 55 seconds on an i3 Linux laptop with SWI-Prolog v6.
+  - 45 seconds on an i7 Linux laptop with SWI-Prolog v7.